-It is the first time the government has started regulating contents that comprise its umbrella term “Online Television”.
-Prior to this OTTs, VoD, YouTube Channels were all running without being accountable to the government.
+Prior to this OTTs, VoD, and YouTube Channels were all running without being accountable to the government.
 But the Ministry had made its plans clear.
 Previously, it stated that any motion picture or video content must pass through the Film Censor Board before reaching the audience.

-MoICT had also warned that any guilty individual or party will face fines up to Rs.5,000 and their license could be revoked by the CDO (Chief District Officer).
-Adding to it, the authority could also confiscate the tools and equipment used in film making, exhibiting, and distributing.
+MoICT had also warned that any guilty individual or party would face fines up to Rs.5,000 and their license could be revoked by the CDO (Chief District Officer).
+Adding to it, the authority could also confiscate the tools and equipment used in filmmaking, exhibiting, and distributing.

 Now, the government has published its new amendments to the National Broadcasting Rules, it is formal and will go into implementation shortly.